rahulhaque/laravel-filepond/README.md

 #### Middleware

-By default all filepond's routes are protected by `web` and `auth` middleware.
-Change it if necessary.
+By default, all filepond's routes are protected by `web` and `auth` middleware.
+Change it if required.

 #### Soft Delete